Physical Therapist Assistant

 Before applying, students must complete 25 hours of observation in at least two physical therapy settings (observing a PT or a PTA) and complete all pre-requisite courses for a grade of 'C' or higher.
 Experience in on-line courses is highly recommended prior to applying to the program.
 More information about obtaining observation hours is available at: Observation Code of Conduct for Potential PTA Students.
 Incomplete applications or requests for application exceptions are not considered.
 Upon acceptance into the program, students will need to complete a criminal background check and drug screening.
 Observation hours should be documented using the Observation-Work Experience Form.

-- Limited admission (up to 10) Oregon residents; Point-based application.
+- Limited admission (up to 8) Oregon residents.
+Competitive points-based application.

 - All courses used for points must be completed and included on transcripts to be considered.